 |U. of New Orleans||$7,150||15||$20,967||11|

-- Over the last four years, UWM has spent an average of over $31 million per year from federal and non-federal sources for research.
-Federal research programs are the major sources, and federal funding has declined due to federal budget cuts.
+- Over the last four years, UWM has spent an average of almost $30 million per year from federal and non‐federal sources for research.
+Federal research programs are the major sources.

-- The largest source of external funding is the National Science Foundation, followed by Health and Human Services and the Department of Energy.
+- The largest source of external funding is the National Science Foundation, followed by Health and Human Services.

 Distribution of Research Funds

 This chart shows how research funding is distributed across the UW–Milwaukee campus.

 Faculty and staff across the university—in science, engineering, business, education, social sciences, arts and humanities—compete for research dollars and help grow UWM’s research profile.